Super $q$-Howe duality and web categories: Introduction

 \subsection{The framework}

-One classical diagrammatic presentation is, modernly interpreted, due to Rumer, Teller and Weyl~\cite{rtw}.
-It states that the \textit{Temperley-Lieb category} gives a diagrammatic presentation of the full subcategory of $\Uq(\slnn{2})$-modules tensor generated by the vector representation $\comm{\bV_q^1\C_q^2\cong}\C_q^2$ of $\Uq(\slnn{2})$.
-In our notation, Temperley-Lieb diagrams can be seen as certain black-green webs with green edges of label $2$ erased.
-Erasing of such edges is possible since they correspond to $\bV_q^2\C_q^2\cong \C_q$, which is the tensor unit in this representation category.
-The caps and cups in the Temperley-Lieb calculus can then be obtained because $\C_q^2\cong(\C_q^2)^*$ holds as $\Uq(\slnn{2})$-modules.

-Kuperberg extended this in~\cite{kup} to all rank $2$ Lie algebras.
-In particular, he gave a diagrammatic presentation\footnote{In fact, Kuperberg as well as~\cite{ckm} worked more generally with spiders and pivotal equivalences.
-Moreover, also~\cite{rt} considered a more general framework by allowing caps and cups.} of the full subcategory of $\Uq(\slnn{3})$-modules tensor generated by the two \textit{exterior powers} $\bV_q^1\C_q^3\cong\C_q^3$ and $\bV_q^2\C_q^3$.
-His presentation can be recovered from ours by restricting to black-green webs, specializing $N=3$ and the identification $\bV_q^k\C_q^3\cong(\bV_q^{3-k}\C_q^3)^*$ of $\Uq(\slnn{3})$-modules.
+A prototypical diagrammatic presentation result (with roots in the work of Rumer, Teller and Weyl \cite{rtw}) states that the \textit{Temperley--Lieb category} gives a presentation of the full subcategory of $\Uq(\slnn{2})$-modules tensor generated by the vector representation $\comm{\bV_q^1\C_q^2\cong}\C_q^2$.
+Kuperberg \cite{kup} extended this to all rank $2$ Lie algebras.
+In particular, he described a presentation of the full subcategory of $\Uq(\slnn{3})$-modules tensor generated by the \textit{exterior powers} $\bV_q^1\C_q^3\cong\C_q^3$ and $\bV_q^2\C_q^3$.
+More generally, Cautis, Kamnitzer and Morrison \cite{ckm} gave a presentation of $\Repe{N}$, the full subcategory of $\Uun$-modules tensor generated by the \textit{exterior powers} $\bV_q^k\C_q^N$ for $k=0,\dots,N$.

-Cautis, Kamnitzer and Morrison showed in~\cite{ckm} how to extend Kuperberg's ideas to give a diagrammatic presentation of $\Repe{N}$, the full subcategory of $\Uun$-modules tensor generated by the \textit{exterior powers} $\bV_q^k\C_q^N$ for $k=0,\dots,N$.
-Partial results, specifically with respect to link polynomials, had been obtained before (for example in~\cite{moy}).
-But the question remained open for a long time, since it was not clear how to prove completeness for a list of local relations in such a presentation.

-The problem was solved in~\cite{ckm} by using \textit{skew quantum Howe duality} (or short, \textit{skew $q$-Howe duality}).
-In order to explain their approach, let $\vec{k}\in\Z^m_{\geq 0}$ such that $k_1+\cdots+k_m=K$.
+One of their key ideas in \cite{ckm}, is the usage of \textit{skew quantum Howe duality} (or short, \textit{skew $q$-Howe duality}).
+In order to explain their approach, let $\vec{k}\in\Z^m_{\geq 0}$ be such that $k_1+\cdots+k_m=K$.
 By skew $q$-Howe duality, the commuting actions of $\Uq(\glm)$ and $\Uq(\gln)$ on